I’ve wanted to do this for a long time. What you’re reading is an experiment and the result of an experiment.

 In short, every page you build should have a focus keyword and some secondary keywords.

-I’m a huge fan of TF-IDF because it helps articles do really well at two specific things: 1) rank better for your big-volume head keyword and 2) fan out your raw amount of ranking keywords which scoops up loads of long-tail keywords.
+I’m a huge fan of semantic analysis because it helps articles do really well at two specific things: 1) rank better for your big-volume head keyword and 2) fan out your raw amount of ranking keywords which scoops up loads of long-tail keywords.

 I’m not going to list out every single word here, but just to help you get a sense of what these look like here’s a few parent themes with their associated keywords.